 Whether you’re just starting in the affiliate marketing business or you’re an old hand who could preach the subject, have you ever actually wondered where the heck does domain redirect traffic come from?
-Well, now you don’t have to as here at Zeropark we’ve got you covered.
+Well, now you don’t have to.
+We here at Zeropark got you covered.

-Answering that question needs some professional insight — publishers, domain owners, regular domains, parked domains, domain parking services… well, as similar as it all sounds, there are some crucial differences that come handy for every clever affiliate.
+Answering this question needs some professional insight — publishers, domain owners, regular domains, parked domains, domain parking services… well, as similar as it all sounds, there are some crucial differences that come handy for every clever affiliate to know of.

 Who are publishers and domain owners (domainers)?

-If you want to know who the publishers are and what their role is in the whole process, it is not just pure curiosity, it’s sanity — you’re betting your money on it after all.
+If you want to know who the publishers are, and what their role in the whole process is, then it’s not just pure curiosity, it’s sanity — you’re betting your money on it after all.
 A publisher, before being fully entitled to cooperate with an ad exchange like Zeropark, needs to go through detailed verification and approval process.
 This is to ensure high-quality service and avoid any fraudulent attempts.
 Ad exchanges (platforms facilitating the buying and selling of ad inventory) aggregate ad traffic from many sources — ad networks.
 The two main feed types in the case of domain redirect traffic are XML/JSON/OpenRTB or Domestic/Redirect URL feeds.

-When it comes to domain owners, as the name rightfully suggests, they are the clever folks who either came up with some brilliant and catchy domain name and registered it first or the ones who later bought it.
-Domain owners may create and keep their domains for various reasons, it’s sort of like real estate — you buy a cheap parcel outside of a town that everybody thinks is miles away from any kind of civilization, and a couple of years later, people are dying to get into that neighborhood.
+When it comes to domain owners, as the name rightfully suggests, they’re the clever folks who either came up with some brilliant and catchy domain name and registered it first, or the ones who later bought it.
+Domain owners may create and keep their domains for various reasons.
+It’s sort of like real estate — you buy a cheap parcel outside of a town that everybody thinks is miles away from any kind of civilization, and a couple of years later people are dying to get into that neighborhood.
 The clever investor gets to enjoy drinks by the pool while thinking about his next plans to take over the world.

 What are parked domains?

 Allow us to give you some handbook explanations — you know us well, we do love glossaries.
-So what are these things?
+So what’s worth remembering?